rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 What specific steps should be taken to care for children with complex medical needs, such as tracheostomies?
 ------------------------------------------------------------------------------------------------------------

-It is vital that all children, young people and learners, including those with complex or additional health needs, are supported to continue their education and care in their education or children’s social care setting, where it is safe to do so.
+It is vital that all children, young people and student, including those with complex or additional health needs, are supported to continue their education and care in their education or children’s social care setting, where it is safe to do so.

-There are some additional considerations to support children, young people and learners who require procedures that may generate aerosols.
+There are some additional considerations to support children, young people and students who require procedures that may generate aerosols.
 This is because aerosol generating procedures (AGPs) can increase the risk of coronavirus (COVID-19) transmission in the presence of a positive case between those giving and receiving care.

-We recognise that all settings, children, young people and learners will have individual needs.
+We recognise that all settings, children, young people and student will have individual needs.
 This guidance should be adapted to meet these specific and local circumstances.
 We know from the areas where this works well that collaboration between education and children’s social care settings, families and local agencies to find solutions is key.

-These principles for managing AGPs in education and children’s social care settings provide a framework for this collective approach to support the education, care and safety needs of the child, young person or learner and of the setting.
+These principles for managing AGPs in education and children’s social care settings provide a framework for this collective approach to support the education, care and safety needs of the child, young person or student and of the setting.

 ### Aerosol generating procedures (AGPs)